isa-group/project-template-nodejs/README.md

   9.6.
 [HTTP requests](#http-requests).
   9.7.
 [Make a server](#make-a-server).

-## 2. Adapt the package
+## 2. Adapt package.json

+`package.json` lists the packages that your project depends on and allows you to specify the version of every package, making your build reproducible and easier to share with others developers.

-First, you must adapt the `package.json` file and modify some values for defining your project.
+You must adapt the `package.json` file and modify some values for defining your project.
 A `package.json` is generally seemed such as the following.

 ```js